kosokolovskiy-projects/main/README.md

 If you are not interested in Jupyter Notebooks and want to get acquainted with my work you are welcome to visit [*Projects Website*](https://kosokolovskiy-projects.streamlit.app)

+### Bank Marketing

+### Predicting Emojis in Tweets

+The goal of the project is to predict emoji for a given piece of text - tweet.

+**What is interesting here:**

+1) Utilization of various deep learning models:
+- LSTM (Long Short-Term Memory)
+- Bidirectional LSTM
+- Conv1D + Bidirectional LSTM
+- LSTM with **Attention Mechanism**

+2) Adoption of general-purpose models from Hugging Face, with subsequent fine-tuning for the specific task at hand, using TensorFlow

+### Stocks Price Analysis